Proactive Maintenance of Your Commercial Roof Matters. Here’s Why and How

 Knowing what’s happening with your roof is central to keeping your facility in top-notch shape.
 Here are several things to keep in mind.

 Develop an ongoing relationship with a professional roofing contractor.

 Often that’s the company that installed your roof.
-Because they’re already familiar with you, your property, and your business, they’re in the best position to know when something is wrong.
-Working with an outfit from your area familiar with everything from local weather to governmental regulations is another good idea.
+They’re already familiar with you, your property, and your business.
+So they’re in the best position to know when something is wrong.
+Another good idea is working with an outfit from your area.
+This way they will be familiar with everything from local weather to governmental regulations.
 And should you need to find a different partner, be sure to thoroughly check credentials and experience.
-Commercial roofing is not a job for amateurs, so you want to work with knowledgeable pros.
+Commercial roofing is not a job for amateurs.
+So you want to work with knowledgeable pros.

 Establish a schedule of periodic roof inspections and stick to it.

 For commercial properties, the National Roofing Contractors Association recommends twice a year.
 Spring and fall make sense to find damage that may have occurred during harsh winter blizzards and volatile summer storms.
 In case of extraordinary events like a tornado, nearby fire, break-in and vandalism, or any unexpected occurrence, contact your inspector immediately to take a look.
 Having your facility manager spot-check your roof in between major inspections makes sense as well.

 Know what kind of roofing system is atop your building.